AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-12.md

 #### Role Controller Updates

-Now open the `RoleController` and at the bottom of the class, immediately before the last closing curly brace (`}`), add:
+Now open the `RoleManagementController` and at the bottom of the class, immediately before the last closing curly brace (`}`), add:

 ```php
 public function givePermission(Request $request, Role $role)